Chapter 1 : Introduction to CSS

 <style type=”text/css”>@import url(Path To stylesheet.css)</style>

-Either of these methods are achieved by placing one or the other in the head section as shown in example below.
+methods are achieved by placing one or the other in the head section as shown

 <head>